Peter King's Monday Morning QB: The NFL Catch Rule

 This is a testament to the tenacity of soon-to-be-35-year-old running back Frank Gore, who was signed by his hometown Miami Dolphins last week: If Gore rushes for 76 more yards as an NFL back, only three backs in NFL history—Emmitt Smith, Walter Payton and Barry Sanders—will have rushed for more yards than Gore.

 On another Gore note: I’m happy for one of the all-time good guys that he gets to continue his career in his hometown—if he makes the Dolphins’ roster at 35 this September.
 But it’s a curious move.
-He’s played 13 grueling NFL seasons, and his last three are the only ones he averaged less than 4.0 yards per rush.
+He’s played 13 grueling NFL seasons, and his last three are the only ones in which he averaged less than 4.0 yards per rush.
 Good for him, to get to play for his hometown team this spring and summer at least, and good for the Dolphins to be able to show the rest of the team his worker-bee ethos.
 It’ll be interesting to see as training camp progresses if he has a legitimate shot at playing time there.

 Mr. Starwood Preferred Member Travel Note

 Hillstone restaurant, Phoenix, last Monday.
 Before taking the redeye home, I stop for my favorite cheeseburger in the United States.
 (Don’t challenge that assertion until you’ve tried it.)
 Sit at the bar.
 Order the cheeseburger.
-Fairly empty.
+Place fairly empty.
 Woman about six seats away eating and talking on her call phone.
 On and on.
 Eats and drinks and talks.
 Annoying.

 She finishes eating.
 Still on phone.
 Hasn’t stopped talking to Sarah now for 20, 25 minutes.
 Gets up, walks toward the alcove where the restrooms are.
 Gone for four, five minutes.